8 Steps for Successful Fall Lawn Renovation

 Mow Lawn to 1” in Height, Dethatch and Aerate

-Your lawn cannot live without air, water and nutrients.
-When a thick layer of thatch builds up, new seed may germinate in the thatch rather than in the soil.
+Your lawn cannot live without air, water, and nutrients.
+When a thick layer of thatch builds up, the new seed may germinate in the thatch rather than in the soil.
 If that occurs the seed will not root into the soil and will not survive.
 Dethatching and aerating can help rejuvenate a lawn by restoring passageways to the soil.
 Fall is an excellent time to dethatch your grass.
-Thatching rakes can be used but for lawns with severe thatch problems or if you have heavy or compacted soil, aerate the soil and add LeafGro, or other high quality lawn soil.
+Thatching rakes can be used but for lawns with severe thatch problems or if you have heavy or compacted soil, aerate the soil and add LeafGro, or other high-quality lawn soil.

 Add Top Soil or Leaf Compost